 - Tell your students to update their course notification preferences

 - Update your own Canvas notification preferences as an instructor

 - How can I access Canvas by mobile?

-If physical classes aren’t possible, then materials that were delivered in class should be recorded using Panopto.
-Good practice indicates Panopto is most useful when lectures are divided into short (up to ten minute) segments for recording and playback.
+If you are using Panopto to deliver Video content to your students, good practice indicates Panopto is most useful when lectures are divided into short (up to ten minute) segments for recording and playback.
 Students are more likely to watch shorter segments and will retain more information, particularly when combined with suggested activities, or online tasks.

 Do not use offcampus or any VPN service to make a Panopto recording.
 Use the process below.

 If you have a student with a hearing impairment, please contact the helpdesk before making a recording.